Jwarmflash/Jwarmflash.github.io/index.md

 ---
 [Car Parts PowerBI Dashboard](/pdf/Car_parts.pbix) <br><br>
-A Microsoft PowerBI Dashboard allowing the viewing of a variety of variable regarding the sales data of five different manufacturing companies.
+A Microsoft PowerBI Dashboard allowing the viewing of a variety of variables regarding the sales data of five different manufacturing companies.
 Includes the ability to dive deep into timeline, company, measurement, and more.
-Built based off a dataset, it encompassed a large amount of skills and techniques useful for a proper visualization.<br><br>
+Built based off an online dataset, it encompassed a large amount of skills and techniques useful for a proper visualization.<br><br>
 <img src="images/Car_Parts_Dashboard.png?raw=true"/>

 ---